HAVE YOU USED A CREDIT CARD OR LOAN FINANCE TO MAKE A PURCHASE?

 The problem here is that the Act is over forty years old and does not take into account advances in consumer buying behaviour.
 An example of this is online shopping; Amazon, eBay, to mention just two of the most popular online shopping sites.
 Both use third-party payment processors; eBay uses Pay Pal, and Amazon uses Amazon Pay.
 Purchasing goods from these sites and making a Section 75 claim is likely to have the financial institutes decline your claim.

 We have recently been challenging financial institutions on the debtor-creditor-supplier relationship point, and to date, we have been very successful.
 If you had a claim declined on the debtor-creditor-supplier relationship argument.
 Whether you have submitted the claim yourself or through another claims company, we can provide a free no obligation review of your case.
-If we think that your claim has merit, we can offer to submit your claim again to the financial institution on a * NO WIN, NO FEE basis. (*Fees will be payable if the contract is cancelled at the clients request)
+If we think that your claim has merit, we can offer to submit your claim again to the financial institution on a * NO WIN, NO FEE basis. (*We will charge a fee if you cancel outside of the 14-day cooling off period, The fee is based on an hourly charge of £180 = VAT and is based on the time spent pursuing the claim)